AysajanE/personal-portfolio-web-app/README.md

 ## 📄 License

-This project is Dr. Aysa Janez Iz's ultra-minimalist blog.
+This project is Dr. Aysajan Eziz's ultra-minimalist blog.
 Feel free to use it as inspiration for your own minimalist blog, but please replace all personal content with your own.

 ---